ArdenMa-Intel/Ray-AWS-Example/README.md

 - See AWS config example: https://github.com/ray-project/ray/blob/master/python/ray/autoscaler/aws/example-full.yaml

 # Preliminary Setup:
+- Note: this documentation and demo were all done on a system running **Ubuntu 18.04**.
 - Before starting the following instructions you should already have setup your AWS account and switched to the right region etc.
 - Here is some instructions on how to setup groups and users: https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html
 - In addition you should have a python script which uses Ray that will be deployed on the cluster.